Skip to Content

-Mudumu in the Zambezi Region has a good variety of animals.
-Vast herds of elephants and buffalo are often encountered.
+Mudumu National Park, in the Zambezi Region (formerly Caprivi Strip), has a good variety of animals, but most of them occur at fairly low densities.
+Herds of elephant and buffalo are often encountered.
 Other big safari animals include giraffe and zebra.
-Hippo and crocodile can be found in the river.
+Hippo and crocodile can be found in the Kwando River.
 Lion is the most visible of the big cats, although encounters are hit-and-miss.
-Wild dogs occasionally pass through the park.
+Wild dogs occasionally pass through the park, but they’re very rarely seen.

 Common